top of page

 Maybe you've spent hours and hours thinking about how you wanted it to be.

 And yet...you weren't betting on how things are really going.
 The arguing.
 The tears.
 The frustration.
 The refusal to try.
 What is happening?
+What do you do when homeschooling isn't working for you?

 I'm here to tell you that homeschooling won't work unless you have a base.
 That solid base must be established before any academics and learning can truly happen in your home.